 'Next, carefully cut around the caulk's edges using a utility knife.
 Take care not to scuff the surrounding material.
 To further loosen the caulk line, carefully cut along both edges.
 Use a specialized caulk removal tool with easy access for tight corners.'

 This will make it easier to prize away in the next steps.

 3. Scrape off caulks remains

 Use a glass scraper to peel off any caulk still hanging onto the surface.
 To make sure you don't damage or scratch the surface the caulk is stuck to during this process, keep the glass scraper as flat and parallel to the surface as possible.

-There are always some tricky spots to reach when removing caulk which is why we recommend having some needle-nose pliers on hand to remove any remaining caulk.
-You may also want to use a hook tool to scape out anything that the pliers can't grip but be very careful not to scrape or scratch the surface beneath the caulk.
+There are always some tricky spots to reach when removing caulk, so we recommend having some needle-nose pliers on hand to remove any remaining caulk.
+You may also want to use a hook tool to scape out anything that the pliers can't grip, but be very careful not to scrape or scratch the surface beneath the caulk.